OWASP/www-project-developer-guide/draft/05-requirements/00-toc.md

 standard security requirements allow developers to reuse the definition of security controls and best practices;
 those same vetted security requirements provide solutions for security issues that have occurred in the past.

+The importance of understanding key security requirements is described in the [Security Requirements][sammdsr] practice that is part of the [Design][sammd] business function section within the OWASP [SAMM model][samm].
+Ideally structured software security requirements are available within with a security a requirements framework, and these are utilized by both developer teams and product teams.
+In addition suppliers to the organization must meet security requirements;
+build security into supplier agreements in order to ensure compliance with organizational security requirements.

-So you can look at it this way: requirements exist to prevent the repeat of past security failures.
+In summary, security requirements exist to prevent the repeat of past security failures.

 Sections: